Jan 20, 2016 - Research

 Real Progress

-The study began with the observation that variants in the PRNP gene that have been reported to cause prion disease are actually at least 30 times more common than expected in the general population.
-Up until now, many doctors have assumed that all those mutations were associated with a 100 percent risk for developing the disease.
-However, if all of these mutations were “completely penetrant,” or 100 percent disease-causing, then the number of people developing the disease each year would have to be much higher than what is actually seen in clinics around the world.
-This discrepancy suggested to the researchers that some of these variants could have “incomplete penetrance”, or may even have no impact at all on the risk of disease.eric-sonia-in-lab
+The study began with the observation that variants in the PRNP gene that have been reported to cause prion disease are at least 30 times more common than expected in the general population.
+Up until now, many doctors have assumed that all those mutations were associated with a 100 percent risk of developing the disease.
+However, if all of these mutations were “completely penetrant,” or 100 percent disease-causing, then the number of people developing the disease each year would have to be much higher than what is seen in clinics worldwide.
+This discrepancy suggested to the researchers that some of these variants could have “incomplete penetrance” or may even have no impact on the disease risk.eric-sonia-in-lab

 On the other end, some mutations really do convey a very high risk, upwards of 80-to-90 percent, of developing disease in one’s lifetime.
-In between, some variants appear to convey intermediate lifetime risk of, for example, 0.1 or 10 percent.
-And then there were some variants for which the data was not yet sufficient to draw conclusions.
+In between, some variants appear to convey an intermediate lifetime risk of, for example, 0.1 or 10 percent.
+Then, there were some variants for which the data was insufficient to draw conclusions.

-“Through our relationship in the patient community we have met people with several of the mutations that we now believe are low-risk or benign, and some of those people had been told they had a very high risk of disease, so our work changes their prognosis,” said Eric.
+“Through our relationship in the patient community, we have met people with several of the mutations that we now believe are low-risk or benign.
+Some of those people had been told they had a very high risk of disease, so our work changes their prognosis,” said Eric.

-Unfortunately Sonia’s mutation, D178N, isn’t one of those that are low risk.
-The new research confirms that the mutation she carries – along with mutations that many others carry – confers a near 100 percent risk for developing prion disease.
+Unfortunately, Sonia’s mutation, D178N, isn’t one of those that is low-risk.
+The new research confirms that the mutation she carries—along with mutations that many others carry—confers a near 100 percent risk for developing prion disease.

 “Our work doesn’t change the prognosis for most patients with genetic prion disease,” said Eric.
 “Only a minority of them.”